mdyd-dev/marketplace-module/generators/blank-marketplace/README.md

 To improve performance on image heavy pages (ie. homepage, search results, listing with a lot of images) there is [`vanilla-lazyload`](https://github.com/verlok/lazyload) included out of the box.

 It is included, configured and initialized in the `app.js` - defaults are sensible, but feel free to customize it to your needs.

+## PostCSS

+[PostCSS](https://github.com/postcss/postcss) is included to give you the peace of mind when it comes to covering cross browser incompabilities and missing parts.
+See `postcss.config.js` file to see exactly which plugins are loaded in this module by default and customize it if you want.
+[Read more](https://github.com/jjaderg/awesome-postcss).

 ## npm scripts